hildogjr/KiCost/docs/_build/html/_sources/configuration.rst.txt

         # country: US
         # Directory for the APIs caches
         # cache_path: ~/.cache/kicost/Nexar
-      TME:
-        # TME token (anonymous or private)
-        # token: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-        # TME application secret
-        # app_secret: XXXXXXXXXXXXXXXXXXXX
-        # Only enabled if the token and app_secret are defined
-        # enable: false
-        # Country where we are buying
-        # country: US
-        # Language for the texts
-        # language: EN
-        # Directory for the APIs caches
-        # cache_path: ~/.cache/kicost/TME

 Data from the APIs is cached `cache_ttl` days, using -1 means to keep them cached forever.
 Using 0 will force to do all searches again (no cache).